SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/rules/rule.md

 Contains API calls to interact with tracker's rules.
 Rules used to set up conditions according to which the system logs the events and sends notifications to user.

+Described creation and using rules step-by-step in our [instructions](../../../../how-to/use-rules.md).

 ***

 ## Rule object